mannu-cyber/icp6.0-group-10-project-1-html-css/README.md

   " This is All About Our Project "
 # Acknowledgments
  This is a complete contribution site .
 This is a group project by our G10 group from Rode to Code class.
-Thank You ROde To Code for Giving this group project Apportunity.
+Thank You ROde To Code for Giving this group project opportunity.
 We learn lots from this group project.

  # If any Query then contact   us | +91 776898578 |